 Didier Drogba would be the difference in the 2009-10 FA Cup final, as he scored the only goal of the game as Chelsea beat Portsmouth 1-0.
 Currently, this is still Chelsea’s one and only time they’ve won the double.

 The 2018-19 season saw yet another nail-biting season in the league as Man City and Liverpool battled it out at the top.

-Manchester City came out on top, only one point ahead of Liverpool, and it would be too many draws that cost Liverpool the title.
+Manchester City came out on top, only one point ahead of Liverpool, and too many draws would cost Liverpool the title.

 The FA Cup final was won after Manchester City comfortably handled Watford, winning 6-0 in the end.